antmicro/ros-tracking-nodes-tester-node/README.md

 ### Script usage

-The script call is following:
+The script call looks as follows:

 ```
 python3 test.py dataset/sequence1 dataset/sequence2 ... out_path --passes 5 --config-path sample.config
 ```

 * `dataset/sequence1 dataset/sequence2 ...` - paths to directories with sequences in ALOV format
-* `out_path` - path to empty diretory - where the results should be saved
+* `out_path` - path to empty directory - where results should be saved
 * `--passes` - number of passes over all datasets for all policies
-* `--config-path` - path to the test configuration file
+* `--config-path` - path to test configuration file

 ### Output